ChristeenTJose/ChristeenTJose/README.md

-> Serious about my career, I am Currently doing my bachelor's degree in Computer Science which includes a specialisation in Bioinformatics.
+### Serious about my career, I am Currently doing my bachelor's degree in Computer Science which includes a specialisation in Bioinformatics.

-# Domain of Interest: Artificial Intelligence

 ---